Glyptogenys: Etymology

 Glyptogenys means "carved jaw", with "glypto" meaning carved, and "genys" meaning jaw.
 "Ornata" means ornamented, referencing the sculpture on the external surface of the holotype.

-Other information
+Specimens and geographic range

-Its type specimen is UALVP 29735, which is a mandible bearing 12 well-preserved teeth.
+Its type specimen is UALVP 29735, which is a mandible bearing 12 well-preserved teeth, and was probably from a mature but not extremely old individual (as evidenced by the unworn tooth crowns).

 Although there are several other uncatalogued specimens in the UALVP collection which have a jaw configuration that resembles UALVP 29735, when describing Glyptogenys ornata Gao and Fox considered the other specimens to be too fragmentary to be confidently assigned to Glyptogenys ornata and left UALVP 29735 as the only known specimen.

 In 1996, Gao and Fox also assigned UALVP 2036, UALVP 29756, UALVP 29758, UALVP 29759, UALVP 29913, UALVP 29767. and UALVP 29769.
 All specimens are tooth-bearing dentaries with the exception of UALVP 29758.
 They also found unnumbered dentary fragments from the Milk River Formation to possibly represent Glyptogenys ornata although support from better preserved specimens is needed.

 The fossil was found near Medicine Hat in Alberta, Canada.
 Another fossil was found near Dinosaur Provincial Park.